SteveSayantan/DevOps-Bootcamp/cicd-basics/shared-library.md

 Additionally, shared libraries are stored in version control systems like Git, enabling versioning, tracking changes, and rolling back if needed.

 ## HOW
-In the same GitHub repo containing our project or a separate one, we need to create a `vars` directory (in the root).
+In a separate GitHub repo, we need to create a `vars` directory (in the root).
 Inside it, we shall store our Groovy scripts to be used in our pipelines.
 Each script should contain a **call** method.
+This repo must not contain anything else except the libraries.

 >The scripts must be named in camelCase or all lowercase.